gjpelletier/PyOAE/README.md

 Figure 4.
 Difference in ηmax, with a ∆TA perturbation of 1 umol/kg, comparing two options for the dissociation constants for carbonic acid (option 4= refit of Mehrbach 1973 by Dickson and Millero 1987, option 10= Lueker et 2000)

-# Example calculation of the biological compoment of DIC in the global oceans
+# Example calculation of the biological component of DIC in the global oceans

 The surface water DIC concentration of a given water mass is altered by air–sea gas exchange, the biological production/consumption of organic matter, and calcium carbonate (CaCO3) formation/dissolution (Burt et al, 2016).
 To isolate the biological component of DIC, a surface DIC concentration at atmospheric equilibrium is computed and subsequently removed from the observed DIC (DICobs).